ctrl-alt-del/devenv/README.md

 ## Ruby

-Mac should have Ruby by default.
-You can verify your curl version by openning your terminal and running:
+Mac should have Ruby installed by default.
+To verify it, you can open your terminal and run:
 ```sh
 ruby --version
 ```